monctonug/hacknight-1/open-data/README.md

 This project consists of making [D3.js](https://d3js.org/) visualization of [Open Data](http://open.canada.ca/en/open-data)) made available by the Government of Canada.

-There are three examples in the `canadian-protected-areas` directory.
-They show different ways of visualizing [Protected Areas](http://open.canada.ca/data/en/dataset/6c343726-1e92-451a-876a-76e17d398a1c) by province / biomes.

 ## Getting Started

-It should be as simple as opening one of the HTML files from the `canadian-protected-areas` directory in your browser.
+There are sample visualization in the subdirectories.
+It should be as simple as opening one of the HTML file from the subdirectories in your browser to get started.

-The CSV is loaded from GitHub.
-This is to get around cross origin request issues when requesting the CSV directly from open.canada.ca or from a file on disk.
+The CSV/JSON is loaded from sources hosted on GitHub.
+This is to work around cross origin request issues when requesting the files directly from open.canada.ca or from disk.

 It may be easier to have access to a CSV file directly.
 To make this this possible, you have to make the files in this directory available through a web server.
 If you have python installed, an easy way to get started is to run the following command from this directory: